Curb Adapters for Rooftop HVAC Units

 The main purposes of a curb adapter include:

-1. Ensuring Compatibility: It bridges the gap between the footprint and connection points of the new HVAC unit and the existing rooftop curb, ensuring they fit together seamlessly without the need for extensive modifications to the roof or the HVAC unit.
+- Ensuring Compatibility: It bridges the gap between the footprint and connection points of the new HVAC unit and the existing rooftop curb and the (usually) large roof penetration framed by the curb.
+This allows the new unit to take advantage of the existing roof penetration without having to cut a new hole in the roof or damage the roof by removing the existing curb.
+Curb adapters reduce or eliminate the need for extensive modifications to the roof or the HVAC unit.

 Curb adapters are not always an option.
 If you’re wondering if you can use a curb adapter, “Can I Use a Curb Adapter?“ does a very good job of answering that question.
 Found on the website of T/E/S Engineering.